xue2sheng/jsonMock/README.md

 Launched in *debug* mode or including *debug* flag in *query* elements, it's possible to keep an eye on possible Json Schema validation issues.

+### Automatic check of all request/response pairs

+Don't hesitate to check them out with the command:

+    ./JsonMock.test

+See *JsonMock.test -help* for further details, paying special attention to its "-queryStr" argument in order to **test your REAL server when you consider proper**.

 ## Dependencies

 Some *golang 3rd party libraries* have been used: